madmaniak/meteor-model/README.md

 #minimongoid

-Mongoid inspired models.
-For your Meteor app.
-Kinda.
-Be sure to check out the [post](https://coderwall.com/p/_q9b1w) on my coderwall.

 ## Installation

-For now, download [minimongoid.coffee](https://github.com/haihappen/minimongoid/blob/master/minimongoid.coffee) and place it into your Meteor app.
+Download [minimongoid.coffee](https://github.com/madmaniak/minimongoid/blob/master/minimongoid.coffee) and place it in ```lib/```into your Meteor app.

 Dont forget to install the `coffeescript` package:

 ```sh
 meteor add coffeescript
 ```

-### Wanna have a pure JavaScript version?

-Paste the content of [minimongoid.coffee](https://raw.github.com/haihappen/minimongoid/master/minimongoid.coffee) into [here](http://coffeescript.org/#try:%23%20Paste%20minimongoid.coffee%20into%20here!)!

 ## Usage